v2fly/v2ray-examples/Shadowsocks-Websocket-Web-TLS/Domainsocket-or-Redirect-Approach/README.md

 ## Client configuration examples

-> You should change the following configurations according to your server configs
+> You should change the following configurations according to your server configs.

 ### shadowsocks windows client configuration examples